Minimax Confidence Intervals for the Sliced Wasserstein Distance: Asymptotic Confidence Intervals

-The quantities $D_n$ and $D_m$ denote the smallest sample spacing, and small values of these quantities indicate that $P$ and $Q$ may admit atoms.
-We let $C_{nm}^*$ denote the bootstrap confidence interval in equation \eqref{eq::bootstrap_CI} at level $1-\alpha$, and let $C_{nm}^{\dagger}$ denote the assumption-light confidence interval for $\sw_{r,\delta}(P,Q)$ in equation \eqref{eq::MC_CI} at level $1-\alpha$.
+Let $C_{nm}^*$ denote the preceding bootstrap confidence interval at level $1-\alpha/2$, and let $C_{nm}^{\dagger}$ denote the assumption-light confidence interval for $\sw_{r,\delta}(P,Q)$ in equation \eqref{eq::MC_CI_expanded} at level $1-\alpha/2$.
+Assume that the number of Monte Carlo replications~$N$ therein is taken to diverge as $n,m\to\infty$.
 We define the $(1-\alpha)$-hybrid confidence interval as:

-Roughly, we use the bootstrap interval if we are reasonably certain that $P \neq Q$ and that the two distributions do not admit atoms, and fall back on the assumption-light finite-sample interval otherwise.
-The following result characterizes the coverage guarantees we provide for the hybrid interval.
+Roughly, we use the bootstrap interval if we are reasonably certain that $P$ and $Q$ are bounded away from each other in Sliced Wasserstein distance, and fall back on the finite-sample interval otherwise.
+The following simple result characterizes the asymptotic coverage and length of the hybrid interval.
+In order to simplify our discussion, we write $C_{nm} = [a_{nm}^{1/r}, b_{nm}^{1/r}]$ and we focus on bounding the length of the confidence interval $[a_{nm}, b_{nm}]$ for the $r$-th power of the $r$-Sliced Wasserstein distance.
+We also assume that the finite-sample interval $C_{nm}^\dagger$ is defined in terms of the DKW confidence band in Example~\ref{ex::DKW}. \begin{proposition} Let $a,\alpha\in (0,1)$, $\delta \in (0,1/2)$, and assume the same conditions as Theorem~\ref{thm::bootstrap}.
+Then, the following holds assuming $\frac{n}{n+m} \to a$ when~$n,m\to~\infty$. \begin{enumerate} \item[(i)] (Coverage) We have,